Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

-\begin{thm} Let $X$ be a separable complete building of type $\tilde{A}_2$ and let $G$ be a locally compact second countable group.
-Let $G\curvearrowright X$ be a type-preserving and non-elementary action by isometries, and let $\mu $ be an admissible symmetric measure on $G$.
+\begin{thmi}[{Stationary measures}] Keep the same assumptions on $G, X$ and on the action $G \curvearrowright X$ as in Theorem \ref{thm intro bd map}.
+Let $\mu $ be an admissible symmetric measure on $G$, and let $(B, \nu_B)$ be the Poisson-Furstenberg boundary of $(G, \mu)$.
 Then there exists a unique $\mu$-stationary measure $\nu$ on $\ch(\bdinf)$.
 Moreover, we have the decomposition